Webpage in progress: Price to come!

 - Excursion to the village of Padmanvapur famous for its cotton weaving.

-We’ll arrive in Kolkata (new name for Calcutta) a bustling and fascinating city.
-The second day we’ll explore the city with its colorful markets and historical architecture.
-Then we’ll fly to the capital, Bubaneshwar, dubbed “The Temple City” of India.
+We’ll arrive in Kolkata (newer name for Calcutta) a bustling and fascinating city and relax from the long flight.
+Then we’ll assemble for a Welcome Dinner.
+The next day we’ll explore the city with its colorful markets and historical architecture.
+Then we’ll fly to the capital of Odisha State, Bubaneshwar, dubbed “The Temple City” of India.
 It’s home to hundreds of temples, most notably the intricately-carved Mukteshvara Temple and the Konark Sun Temple, above.

 A tour through the Kala Bhoomi Museum in Kolkata will offer us a preview of the many kinds of textiles and handicrafts that we’ll be seeing in Odisha.
 The museum has display galleries, and also many craft workshops where we can watch artisans creating their particular regional specialties.